estruyf/gulp-spsync-creds/README.md

 [![NPM](https://nodei.co/npm/gulp-spsync-creds.png?compact=true)](https://nodei.co/npm/gulp-spsync-creds/)

 This Gulp plugin is based on [gulp-spsync](https://github.com/wictorwilen/gulp-spsync) which has been created by Wictor Wilen.
-The difference with gulp-spsync is that this plugin makes use for client credentials (username and password) in order to upload or download files.
-This makes the plugin usable for both SharePoint Online and on-premises.
+The difference with gulp-spsync is that this plugin makes use for client credentials (username and password) in order to upload and/or download files.
+This makes the plugin usable for both SharePoint Online and on-premises environments.

 ## Installation
 Run the following command to install the gulp-spsync-creds plugin: